yt-project/yt/doc/source/developing/testing.rst

 updates in upstream projects at our pace.

-If you would like to add a new dependency for yt (even an optional dependency) or would like to update a version of a yt depdendency, you must edit the ``tests/test_requirements.txt`` file, this path is relative to the root of the repository.
-This file contains an enumerated list of direct depdnencies and pinned version numbers.
-For new dependencies, simply append the name of the new depdendency to the end of the file, along with a pin to the latest version number of the package.
+If you would like to add a new dependency for yt (even an optional dependency) or would like to update a version of a yt dependency, you must edit the ``tests/test_requirements.txt`` file, this path is relative to the root of the repository.
+This file contains an enumerated list of direct dependencies and pinned version numbers.
+For new dependencies, simply append the name of the new dependency to the end of the file, along with a pin to the latest version number of the package.
 To update a package's version, simply update the version number in the entry for that package.